dscho/pagefind-xkcd-demo/content/comics/2018-9-19-curve-fitting.md

 House of Cards

-"As you can see, this model smoothly fits the- wait no no don't extend it AAAAAA!!"
+"As you can see, this model smoothly fits the- *wait no no don't extend it AAAAAA!!*"